rxri/spicetify-extensions/adblock/README.md

 # Adblock

 Disable ads and other annoying elements in Spotify for **[spicetify](https://github.com/spicetify/spicetify-cli)**.
-It also spoofs premium, so you can use premium features without paying
+You can also enjoy few premium features without paying for it

+> [!NOTE]
+> Premium features include:
+> - No forced shuffle
+> - No forced repeat
+> - You can modify the queue
+> - No ads between songs and in the UI

 ## Install